united-survivors/Jaeger-Company-modpack/README.md

 * [Task Force Arrowhead Radio (BETA!!!)](https://steamcommunity.com/sharedfiles/filedetails/?id=894678801)

-###### If you're a owner of one of the included mods and would like it removed, please contact me at: contact@unitedsurvivors.org
+###### If you're an owner of one of the included mods and would like it removed, please contact me at: contact@unitedsurvivors.org